 Course Waivers, Exemptions and Transfer Credit

-Students may waive any of the MBA Core Courses except MIS 525 if they have completed equivalent courses in an AACSB business program and have earned at least a 3.2 post-60 GPA (that is, your GPA in courses taken after your first 60 undergraduate credit hours).
+Students may waive any of the MBA Core Courses except MIS 525 if they have equivalent courses in an AACSB business program completed within the previous 10 years and have earned at least a 3.2 post-60 GPA (that is, your GPA in courses taken after your first 60 undergraduate credit hours).
 Students who do not meet these criteria may request to have their courses evaluated for waiver credit at the time of admission.
-Students must have earned a B or better in equivalent courses as a part of a degree program completed within the previous 7 years.
+Students must have earned a B or better in equivalent courses as a part of a degree program completed within the previous 10 years.